Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 You can check in Kibana whether the ILM policy has been adjusted accordingly.
 To do this, go to Stack Management --> Index Lifecycle Policies - Open the corresponding policy here and check the phase.

-Further notes:
+__Further notes:__

-- Changes to the index lifecycle have no influence on indices that have already been rolled over, as these have already entered lifecycle management
+- Changes to the ILM-Policy have no influence on indices that have already been rolled over, as these have already entered lifecycle management
 - Indexes should not be too small, as this increases the load on Elasticsearch too much.
   - For each active index there are 5 Primary- and 5 Replica-Shards.
   - Each shard corresponds to a Lucene instance, which consumes corresponding resources.